apolopena/gitpod-laravel-starter/README.md

 <br />

-## Run the Client
+## Running the Client

 A preview browser should automatically open and display the Laravel start page once the system is ready.
 This page is being served by the default web server which is set in `starter.ini`.
-The code for the laravel start page page is in `/resources/views/welcome.blade.php`.
+The code for the Laravel start page page is in `/resources/views/welcome.blade.php`.
 To manually open the preview browser or to refresh it you can run the command `op`.

 <br />

-## Push Laravel scaffolding Files to Your Remote Repository
+## Pushing Laravel scaffolding Files to Your Remote Repository

 If the result log summary in the console shows success, then you should push those newly created Laravel scaffolding files to your remote repository before you get started coding your project.